8891689/minikey/README.md

 # minikey

-Faster casa SCI US key mini 22 or 30 generator and supports converting mini key to hex key output.
+Faster key mini 22 or 30 generator and supports converting mini key to hex key output.
 **Please read all this document before to use the program**

 ## Download